pkly/i18next-php/README.md

 ### Todo

 * Finish all components
-* Prepare for composer use (it will not be a solid requirement)
 * Port over tests
 * Actually test it
 * Add PHP-specific loading code for files, searching etc.